 Criteria for funding actions under the programme are set out each year in a workplan, followed by calls for proposals for projects, operating grants, conferences and joint actions.
 Interested parties can submit an application.

 After thorough examination of applications, the Commission selects projects to be funded.
 Awarding decisions are subsequently published on its Website.

-The Executive Agency for Health and Consumers (EAHC) assists the Commission in implementing the programme.
+The Consumers, Health and Food Executive Agency (Chafea) assists the Commission in implementing the programme.